Skip to main content

 2. System Installation

-• You need to install KlipperScreen manually.
+• You need to install KlipperScreen yourself.

 • Download and install Raspberry Imager